HoomanJCode/Http-Tunnel/README.md

-## **README.md**

 # HTTP Tunnel - TCP/UDP over HTTP POST

 > **⚠️ EXPERIMENTAL - NOT FOR PRODUCTION USE ⚠️**

 A proof-of-concept tool that tunnels TCP and UDP traffic through HTTP POST requests, designed for highly restricted networks where only HTTP is allowed.
-Built through AI-human collaboration using DeepSeek AI.
+Built through AI-human collaboration using **DeepSeek AI**.

+---

 ## ⚠️ Disclaimers & Security Warnings

-### 🔴 **CRITICAL WARNINGS**
+### 🔴 CRITICAL WARNINGS

 1. **NOT PRODUCTION READY**: This is experimental software created for educational and research purposes only
 2. **SECURITY RISKS**: